 CBD has gained in popularity due to its widely publicized effectiveness in treating rare types of seizures, and it appears that CBD is also effective in treating a number of other conditions.

 Because of its association with marijuana, CBD has a questionable legal status around the world.
-However, most developed countries make it possible for consumers to use CBD in some form, and cannabidiol is on its way to being normalized as a conventional treatment.
+However, most developed countries make it possible for consumers to use CBD in some form, and cannabidiol is on its way to being normalized as conventional treatment.

 CBD is usually separated from cannabis using CO2 extraction, but a variety of other extraction methods may also be used.
 It’s important to note, however, that certain extraction methods, such as butane extraction, leave dangerous contaminants in CBD oil.